 The main rally, though, is being organized by a group called coloradovotesmatter.org, which is planning a rally outside the State Capitol on Friday afternoon.

 Some are concerned about a national trend of violent threats against delegates and party leaders who don't support Trump.

 Several delegates in Indiana said they have also been threatened.

 "Very spooky, very personal, referencing things about my family," said Tom John, the Indians GOP's 7th District Committee Chairman.

 Meanwhile, Trump's ally, Roger Stone, has encouraged people to vent anger at the Republican Convention.

-"We will disclose the hotels and the room numbers of those delegates who are directly involved in the steal," said Stone.
+"We will disclose the hotels and the room numbers of those delegates who are directly involved in the steal," said Johns.
 "We urge you to visit their hotels and find them."

 Still, Scottie Nell Hughes, a Trump Campaign Surrogate, said Trump has spoken against violence, and the threats are simply an indication that some people feel their voices aren't being heard.